premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-11.Explain deadlock and when it can occurs?
+11.Explain deadlock and when it can occurs?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)